 SC&A Reply (9/11/15) (Anigstein and Mauro 2015c): The scenarios described by Allen do not realistically represent the operations at GSI: A single casting would not be shuttling between the betatron and the layout man indefinitely.
 However, it is physically possible and appears to be conceptually bounding.
 We disagree with the assumption that it would take the same amount of time to mark the defects on a thin casting as on a thick one.
-Based on the recollections of a former GSI radiographer who participated in the February 5, 2015, teleconference of the Work Group on TBD-6000, the thicker, more complex castings had more defects.
+Based on the recollections of a former GSI radiographer

+, teleconference of the Work Group on TBD-6000, the thicker, more complex castings had more defects.
 This was confirmed by Thurber (2015), and by AFS (n/d), which refers to a cavity caused by axial shrinkage and states: The defect is partly a function of the section thickness designed into the casting.
 We believe that the ratio of times needed to mark up thick:thin castings could range from 1:1, as assumed by Allen, to 5:1, the ratio of exposure cycles.
-We propose a ratio of 3:1, which is the midpoint of these two values.
+We propose a ratio of 3:1, the midpoint of these two values, which results in 25% of the layout man's time being spent on long shots.
 Using such a ratio, the model proposed by Allen yields a ß dose to the skin of the hands and forearms that is ~54% higher than those calculated by Allen, while the dose to the skin on the rest of the body is ~52% higher.
 We believe that these doses are plausible and claimant favorable.